 To enroll as a freshman in the College of Pharmacy, Nursing and Allied Sciences (pre-pharmacy), you must have taken the ACT or SAT and have graduated from high school with a minimum of 17 academic units, at least four units of English and three units of mathematics.
 You should complete course work in physical and biological sciences.

 Transfer students may be admitted to the College of Pharmacy, Nursing and Allied Sciences after the first or second year of college course work.
-Pre-pharmacy students typically apply for admission to the four-year professional program during the second pre- pharmacy year.
+Pre-pharmacy students typically apply for admission to the four-year professional program during the second (or in some cases the third) pre- pharmacy year.

 Admission to the professional program is competitive and limited to 85 students each year.
 Students are selected based upon successful pre-pharmacy academic performance.
 Preference is given to North Dakota residents and students who attend NDSU.
 A cumulative grade point average of 3.0 (4.0 = A) or above is required before an applicant will be evaluated for admission to the professional program.
 The actual admission cutoff is much higher.
 The Pharmacy College Admission Test (PCAT) is an admission requirement.
 Students must take the PCAT during the July or September testing dates.
 An on-site interview is part of the admission process for the professional program.
 Supplemental applications are due December 31 for subsequent fall semester admission.
 Supplemental applications are submitted online directly to the College of Pharmacy Admission Committee.
 A nonrefundable $100.00 application fee must accompany the supplemental application.